Prag8855/aab/content/guides/german-tax-software.md

 - [Taxfix](/out/taxfix)
 - [SteuerGo](/out/steuergo)

 You can also file your taxes yourself in [[ELSTER]].
-It's free, but it's only in German.
+It's mostly in German, but many questions are now AI-translated.

 ## Tax software for freelancers